-- (4) Discrimination on the Basis of Age.
-Between February and October 2010, AECB used a partially implemented age-split score card that functioned as an improper second look for card applicants age 35 years old and under in violation of ECOA and Regulation B ("Staged Age-Split Scorecard"). - (5) Reporting of Credit Disputes.
+- (2) Excessive Hybrid Card Late Fees.
+AEBFSB offered consumers the option of having a hybrid account for a charge card with revolving credit features that allowed the consumers to pay a portion of their outstanding balances over time ("Hybrid Card").
+Under section 1026.52(b)(1) of Regulation Z, AEBFSB is permitted to charge consumers with these accounts a late fee based on costs or based on a safe harbor provided in the regulation.
+Instead of basing the fees on cost or charging fees of a specified dollar amount as permitted by the safe harbor, AEBFSB unlawfully charged consumers 2.99% of a portion of their delinquent balance. - (3) Reporting of Credit Disputes.
 FCRA requires a creditor to report to CRAs if a consumer disputes information it reported to the CRAs.
-AECB created a system that failed to report to the CRAs when a consumer disputed information.
-Depending on AECB's investigation of the dispute, AECB either asked the CRAs to delete the information, or AECB reported the information to the CRAs without indicating the dispute in violation of FCRA. - (6) Board and Management Oversight.
-The Bank's Board of Directors ("Board") and senior management exercised ineffective oversight and control over the compliance function, particularly the oversight of AECB Service Providers. - (7) Compliance Program.
-The Bank's CMS is deficient, with problems in the implementation and compliance with policies and procedures.
-The Bank failed to implement an effective employee training program for applicable consumer protection laws and implementing rules and regulations, regulatory guidance and statements of policy ("Consumer Protection Laws").
-The failure was particularly evident in the training provided to the Bank's marketing staff regarding laws prohibiting deceptive acts and practices.
-In addition, the Bank has failed to adequately monitor consumer complaints and inquiries. - (8) Compliance Staffing.
+AEBFSB created a system that failed to report to the CRAs when a consumer disputed information.
+Depending on AEBFSB's investigation of the dispute, AEBFSB either asked the CRAs to delete the information, or AEBFSB reported the information to the CRAs without indicating the dispute in violation of FCRA. - (4) Board and Management Oversight.
+The Bank's Board of Directors ("Board") and senior management exercised ineffective oversight and control over the compliance function, particularly the oversight of AEBFSB Service Providers. - (5) Compliance Program.
+The Bank's CRMP is deficient, with problems in the implementation and compliance with policies and procedures.
+The Bank failed to implement an effective employee training program for applicable consumer protection laws and implementing rules and regulations, regulatory guidance and statements of policy ("Consumer Protection

+- Laws").
+In addition, the Bank has failed to adequately monitor consumer complaints and inquiries. - (6) Compliance Staffing.
 The position of Chief Compliance Officer has turned over frequently, which adversely affects the Bank's compliance with Consumer Protection Laws.

-Staffing for compliance monitoring is inadequate.

-- (9) Oversight of Service Provider Agreements and Services.
+Staffing for compliance monitoring is inadequate. - (7) Oversight of Service Provider Agreements and Services.
 Most of the Bank's consumer operations are performed or directed by affiliates and service providers.
-All violations identified in the Compliance ROE, with the exception of the ECOA violation, are attributed to deficient management oversight of the Bank's Service Providers. - (10) Audit.
-The audit program, which is performed by the parent company American Express Travel Related Services ("AETRS"), is not adequately independent, comprehensive, or effective in scope. - (11) Consumer Harm.
-Approximately a quarter million consumers were adversely impacted by the Bank's actions and at least \$75,000,000 was collected or retained by the Bank in violation of applicable Consumer Protection Laws.
+All violations identified in the Supervisory Letter are attributed to deficient management oversight of the Bank's Service Providers. - (8) Consumer Harm.
+Approximately 20,000 consumers were adversely impacted by the Bank's actions and at least \$10,000,000 was collected by the Bank in violation of applicable Consumer Protection Laws.